aragentum/django-docker-development/README.md

 ```
 docker volume create dev-db-volume
 ```
+This is necessary to save db container data, otherwise if you do `docker-compose down` you will lose your db data.

 ## Run

-To start the Django REST server, use the following command in the project folder:
+To run server, use the following command in the project folder:
 ```
 docker-compose up
 ```
-After that app should be up on http://localhost:8000 in development mode (with automatic update).
+After that server should be up on `http://localhost:8000` in development mode (with auto update of changes).

 ## Run/Debug in Intellij Idea or PyCharm